-24.9 Weak Gravitational Fields
+25.9 Weak Gravitational Fields

-The foundations of general relativity are now all in our hands.
+All foundations of general relativity are now in our hands.
 In this concluding section of the chapter, we shall explore their predictions for the properties of weak gravitational fields, beginning with the Newtonian limit of general relativity and then moving on to other situations.

-24.9.1 Newtonian Limit of General Relativity
+25.9.1 Newtonian Limit of General Relativity